ShelbySinz/liri-node-app/README.md

  ##*Can take in a command and return data.*

 ### types of commands:
-* "movie-this"
+* "movie-this" - uses the axios package, OMBD API
-* "spotify-this-song"
+* "spotify-this-song" - uses spotify package
-* "concert-this"
+* "concert-this" - uses request package, Bands In Town API
-* "do-what-it-says"
+* "do-what-it-says" - uses fs ReadFile and spotify

 ### *node packages:*